Afghan Civil War (1863–1868)

-The Third Afghan Civil War (Persian: جنگ داخلی سوم افغان) was fought from 9 June 1863 to January 1869.
+The Afghan Civil War (1863–1868) was a civil war in Afghanistan fought from 9 June 1863 to 21 August 1868.
 It began as a result of Dost Mohammad Khan's death on 9 June 1863 and the subsequent power struggles among his sons.
 Dost Mohammad consolidated his power in the second half of his reign within his inner family.
 His sons were appointed governors of provinces and effectively acted autonomous from the central government.
 This would inevitably lead to his sons fighting for control after his death.

-Sher 'Ali Khan reached Kabul first and was enthroned as Emir.
+Dost Mohammad's son Sher Ali Khan reached Kabul first and was enthroned as Emir.
 However, his half brothers Mohammad Afzal Khan (at the time serving as governor of Afghan Turkestan) and Mohammad A'zam Khan conspired together against him and planned to seize the throne for themselves.
-In the spring of 1864 Sher 'Ali Khan discovered the correspondence between Azam Khan and Afzal Khan and marched north against them both.
-A'zam Khan was defeated in Khost and fled to India, but Sher 'Ali Khan changed his mind and settled his dispute with Mohammad Afzal Khan after a battle at Bajgah in the late spring of 1864.
+In the spring of 1864 Sher Ali Khan discovered the correspondence between Azam Khan and Afzal Khan and marched north against them both.
+A'zam Khan was defeated in Khost and fled to India, but Sher Ali Khan changed his mind and settled his dispute with Afzal Khan after a battle at Bajgah in the late spring of 1864.